-It is not a replacement for any of media players, for instance Apple TV.
+It is not a replacement for any media players, for instance, Apple TV.
 You have access to more apps and networks as well.
 But with so many apps in development, it would compete well.
-Not to forget that connectivity of PC / Mac with TV makes it simple for user to play any required content from Chrome Browser to TV via Chromecast.
+Not to forget that connectivity of PC / Mac with TV makes it simple for users to play any required content from Chrome Browser to TV via Chromecast.

 What is FlashCast?

 Developers are exploring the capabilities of this device.
 FlashCast was recently developed by tchebb from XDA.
-The key purpose is to enable device to be modded or customized.
+The key purpose is to enable devices to be modded or customized.
 It acts like recovery and the possibilities can be amazing.
 Great news for developers looking forward to Chromecast as the next platform.
-Before we get into the process of how to modify your Chromecast, lets outline some requirements as mentioned by the developer.
+Before we get into the process of how to root Chromecast, let’s outline some requirements mentioned by the developer.

-[alert type=’alert’] Do it at your own risk (disclaimer) Device can be damaged [/alert]
+Do it at your own risk (disclaimer) Device can be damaged